aubronsamuel-hash/app_v1/README.md

 Continuous Integration runs backend tests with `python -m pytest -q` on pushes and pull requests.

+## CI Front

+package-lock.json is committed in frontend/ and used for cache keys.

 ## Run with Docker
 powershell:
   scripts\dev_up.ps1